RikkuX491/SE-NYC-TEMPLATE-Phase-1/README.md

 1. Adding to the code starting on line 67 in `index.js`, inside of the `handleSubmit()` function, write the code to make a `PATCH` request to persist changes to update the `number_in_cart` for the displayed food when the `Add to Cart` button is clicked.
 The food data for the foods that are currently in the database can be viewed in the `db.json` file.
 Implement an optimistic rendering approach for the `PATCH` request.

+2. Refactor your code to implement a pessimistic rendering approach for the `PATCH` request.

-2. Make a `DELETE` request to persist changes to delete the food from the database when an image is clicked within the `restaurant-menu`
+3. Make a `DELETE` request to persist changes to delete the food from the database when an image is clicked within the `restaurant-menu`

 ## PATCH (Update)